-Employer Health Care Reform Responsibilities Through 2013Added by Hawley Troxell in Articles & Publications, Employment Law, Health Law on November 8, 2012
+Employer Health Care Reform Responsibilities Through 2013Added by Hawley Troxell in Articles & Blogs, Employment Law, Health Law on November 8, 2012

 Effective January 2014, the Patient Protection and Affordable Care Act (the Health Care Law) imposes a penalty on employers with more than 50 employees who fail to provide minimum group health coverage to employees and on individuals who do not obtain health coverage.
 However, even before 2014, employers must comply with several transitional requirements of the Health Care Law as well as prepare to comply with the mandates that take effect in 2014.